Drug and Alcohol Policy

 “Illegal Drug” means a substance whose use or possession is controlled by national law but that is not being used or possessed under the supervision of a licensed health care professional.

-“Influence of Alcohol” means an alcohol concentration equal to or greater than the local legal limit for operating equipment or a motor vehicle, or actions, appearance, speech or
+“Influence of Alcohol” means an alcohol concentration equal to or greater than the local legal limit for operating equipment or a motor vehicle, or actions, appearance, speech or bodily odors that reasonably cause a supervisor to conclude that an employee is impaired because of alcohol use.

 “Influence of Drugs” means a confirmed positive test result for illegal drug use.
 In addition, it means the misuse of legal drugs (prescription and possibly over-the-counter) where there is not a valid prescription from a physician for the lawful use of a drug in the course of medical treatment (containers must include the patient’s name, the name of the substance, quantity/amount to be taken, and the period of authorization).